Creating an online presence for private offices and shared workspaces provider Clockwise

 Since the company is brand new, we’ve decided that one of the main goals of the project is to attract new visitors and build a “co-working” community.
 Our competitive research has shown that this is one of the most important things, when building a shared office.
 This is why we have created a website, which was optimized to drive traffic from search engines and provide a friendly user experience that pushes the visitors towards the desired goal.

 During the discovery phase, we started with a brainstorming session with the client.
-The goal was to generate as much ideas for the new website as possible for the website, and clearly define what should be achieved with the project and how we will track success.
+The goal was to generate as much ideas for the new website as possible, and clearly define what should be achieved with the project and how we will track success.

 The approach when redesigning a website versus creating a completely new website is very different.
 When creating a new website, much more time should be spent much during the prototyping phase, as all ideas generated during the discovery phase need to be prioritized and re-ordered to facilitate the user flows.
 We’ve spent several weeks working only on prototypes in order to clear out the layout of the website and the most important information which should be shown on each page.